kubukoz/blog/mdoc/flakes-first-steps.md

 - some parts of the Nix language's syntax
 - supporting multiple systems

+as well as a couple other things.

-I hope that it gives you a decent enough introduction to Flakes that will allow you to start enjoying the benefits of Nix, as well as encourage you to learn the parts we didn't cover, on your own.
+I hope that it gives you a decent enough introduction to Flakes that will help you start enjoying the benefits of Nix, as well as encourage you to learn the parts we didn't cover, on your own.

-If you have any questions that you feel I should've answered in this post, let me know in the comments below.
+If you have any questions that you feel this post should've answered but didn't, let me know in the comments below.
 Thanks for reading!

 [flake-docs-flake-inputs]: https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-inputs